-The five ambassador couples each talked about why each aspect of the Lion Fund was important to them.
+The five ambassador couples shared their personal stories about why the school and the Lion Fund were important to them.
 After this, they announced to the room that this small number of ambassadors fundraised an incredible $105,000.
 This announcement incited an energy in the room, and the event fundraising caught fire.
 “An audible gasp took place in the room,” said Phillips.

 You will never believe what happened next.